 2.2.
 Generating DCNN training libraries

 We developed a user-interactive program that segments an image into smaller chunks.
 On each chunk, cycling through a pre-defined set of classes, the user is prompted to draw (using the cursor) example regions of the image that correspond to each label.
-Unary potentials are derived from these manual on-screen annotations on imagery.
+Unary potentials are derived from these manual on-screen image annotations.
 Using this information, the CRF algorithm estimates the class of each pixel in the image (Fig. 1).
 Finally, the image is divided up into tiles of a specified size, T. If the proportion of pixels within the tile is greater than a specified amount, Pclass, then the tile is written to a file in a folder denoting its class.
 We prepared a video of this process that is included as Supplemental data A. This simultaneously and efficiently generates both ground-truth label imagery (to evaluate classification performance) and sets of data suitable for training a DCNN.
-A single photograph typically takes 5-30 minutes to process in this way, depending on the complexity and size of the image, so all the data required to retrain a DCNN (see section below) may take only up to a few hours to generate.
+A single photograph typically takes 5-30 minutes to process with this method, depending on image complexity and size, so all the data required to retrain a DCNN (see section below) may take only a few hours to generate.

 2.3.
 Retraining a deep neural network (transfer learning)

-Among many suitable popular and open-source frameworks for image classification using deep convolutional neural networks, we chose MobileNets v.
-2.0 (Sandler et al., 2018) because it is relatively small and efficient (computationally faster to train and execute) compared to many of its competitor architectures designed to be transferable for generic image recognition tasks, such as Inception (Szegedy et al., 2016), Resnet (He et al., 2016), and NASnet (Zoph et al., 2017), and it is smaller and more accurate than Mobilenets v.
-1.0 (Howard et al., 2017).
-It also is pretrained for various tile sizes (image windows with horizontal and vertical dimensions of 96, 128, 192, and 224 pixels) which allows us to evaluate the effect of that on classifications.
-However, all of the aforementioned models are implemented within Tensorflow-Hub (Tensorflow-Hub, 2018), which is a library specifically designed for reusing pre-trained TensorFlow (Abadi et al., 2015) models on new tasks.
-Therefore, the interested reader may modify our data and code (provided as Supplemental data X) and explore variation in classification accuracies among multiple DCNN architectures.
+Among many suitable popular and open-source frameworks for image classification using deep convolutional neural networks, we chose MobileNetV2 (Sandler et al., 2018) because it is relatively small and efficient (computationally faster to train and execute) compared to many competing architectures designed to be transferable for generic image recognition tasks, such as Inception (Szegedy et al., 2016), Resnet (He et al., 2016), and NASnet (Zoph et al., 2017), and it is smaller and more accurate than MobileNetV1 (Howard et al., 2017).
+It also is pretrained for various tile sizes (image windows with horizontal and vertical dimensions of 96, 128, 192, and 224 pixels) which allows us to evaluate that effect on classifications.
+However, all of the aforementioned models are implemented within TensorFlow-Hub (TensorFlow-Hub, 2018), which is a library specifically designed for reusing pre-trained TensorFlow (Abadi et al., 2015) models on new tasks.
+The interested reader is invited to modify our data and code (provided as Supplemental data X) to explore variation in classification accuracies among multiple DCNN architectures.

 For all datasets, we only used tiles (in the training and evaluation) where 90% of the tile pixels were classified as a single class (that is, Pclass > 0.9).
 This avoided including tiles depicting mixed landcover/use classes.
-We chose tile sizes of T = 96x96 pixels and T = 224x224 pixels, which is the full range available for Mobilenets, in order to compare the effect of tile size.
-All model training was carried out in python using Tensorflow library version 1.7.0 and Tensorflow-hub version 0.1.0.
+We chose tile sizes of T = 96x96 pixels and T = 224x224 pixels, which is the full range available for MobileNets, in order to compare the effect of tile size.
+All model training was carried out in python using TensorFlow library version 1.7.0 and TensorFlow-hub version 0.1.0.
 For each dataset, model training parameters (1000 training steps, and a learning rate of 0.01) were kept constant, but not necessarily optimal.
 For most data sets, there are relatively small numbers of very general classes (water, vegetation, etc) which in some ways is a more difficult classification task than much more specific classes, owing to the greater within-class variability to be expected from having broadly defined categories.

 2.4.
 CRF-based semantic segmentation